awsdocs/aws-net-developer-guide/doc_source/quick-start.md

 # Get started quickly with the AWS SDK for \.NET<a name="quick-start"></a>

-This section includes basic setup and tutorials intended for developers who are new to the AWS SDK for \.NET\.
+This section includes basic setup steps and tutorials for developers who are new to the AWS SDK for \.NET\.

-For more advanced information, see [Setting up](net-dg-setup.md) and [Code Examples](tutorials-examples.md) instead\.
+For more advanced information, see [Setting up your environment](net-dg-setup.md) and [Working with AWS services in the AWS SDK for \.NET](tutorials-examples.md) instead\.

 **Topics**
 + [Simple cross\-platform app](quick-start-s3-1-cross.md)